If you feel like a failure in life, that’s a good thing.

 The path to getting what you want is to first not get what you want.
+That’s the only way you can test your resolve, build your knowledge, skills, and character to achieve the success you want.

 Instead of seeing the specific failure in our lives as an event, we begin to transfer the feeling of failure to ourselves.

 Feeling like a failure is a common experience most of us have throughout our life and career.
-There is a tendency to be very hard on ourselves and to see our life as ‘not measuring up.’
+There is a tendency to be very hard on ourselves and to see our life as ‘not measuring up’.

 In this article, we will look at how to stop feeling like a failure in your life and how to think about the failures you have experienced differently.

-Why Do We Feel Like A Failure In Life?
+Most People Feel Like A Failure

 How many people feel like a failure in life?